sw1ckham/milestone1/README.md

 </li>
 </ol>

-I have had feedback that the social links to do open.
-This is correct and due to the fact I have not received them yet from the business owner.
-I will complete this before the website goes fully live.

 I have also had feedback that when opening the 'Click Here' PDF on the 'Meet the Team' page, under, 'Building regulations', that is does open a new browser but nothing shows on the PDF.
-I need to troubleshoot this problem and get another PDF sent from the business owner.
+I will troubleshoot this problem and get another PDF sent from the business owner.

 <h3>Deployment</h3>